uit-no/research-software.uit.no/content/blog/2023-software-licensing-guide.md

   acknowledge the incorporated functions/code in your README/documentation and to cite their work if you publish a paper about your code.
-- Some licenses are more permissive (you can keep your changes private) but some licenses require you to publish the changes (share-alike).
+- Some licenses are more permissive (you can keep your changes private) but some licenses require you to publish the changes ("share-alike" or "copy-left").

 Practical steps for making **changes to an existing project** with a license that allows you to do so: